jewel/clearskies/protocol/core.md

 Known issues
 ------------

+We should spread access codes amongst all the peers if the code is long-lived.

+The key material would need to be encrypted with the access code and given out to all peers.

+The key used for key exchange should be the SHA256 of the access code, and the access ID should be the double-SHA256 of the access code.
+That way the peers can verify without being able to decrypt the keys.

+Single-use keys would then be deleted on all nodes.

+---

 We need to add an 'untrusted challenge' so that we can verify that untrusted peers have all files and that they are correct.